alem-platform/sprint-js/story03/alem-countdown/README.md

 # Alem Countdown

-Write a function called `alemCountdown` that takes an integer N and returns a string containing all numbers from 1 to N (inclusive) separated by spaces.
-However, there are some special rules for certain numbers.
+Write a function called `alemCountdown` that takes an integer N and returns a string containing all numbers from 1 to N (inclusive) separated by spaces, considering special rules for certain numbers.

 ### Instructions: